conquerYa/web-projects/notebook.edu/readme.txt

-This website was created for journaling performance in pursuing goals.
+This website is intended for journaling performance in pursuing goals.